MPA 610. Seminar in Public Administration and its Environment (3)

 MPA 643.
 Human Resources Management (3)

 Focuses on the development of public service concepts, including personnel methods, testing and recruitment; interaction with other management functions and with the executive and legislative processes; human resources allocation; employee motivation and evaluation; manpower planning and forecasting; employee relations; affirmative action programs; and career planning and development.

 MPA 644.
 Public Budgeting and Financial Administration (3)

 Discusses budgeting processes and administrative control, including various techniques of budgeting; line item, performance, program and zero base; fiscal policy in implementing public policy; public revenues; sources and effect of principle taxes; intergovernmental aspects of revenue problems; and revenue sharing.

 Examines the formation of the public policies that government agencies must carry out.
 Traces the process of problem identification, agenda setting, policy proposal and adoption.
 Includes both legislative and regulatory policies.
 Explores the role of public managers as active participants in the policy-making process.

 MPA 697S.
 Comprehensive Examination (3)

-Students selecting this Option prepare for examination in General Public Administration and in 2 Specialized Subfields.
+Students selecting this option prepare for examination in General Public Administration and in two Specialized Subfields.